Underpriced rent of a dwelling: increase on renewal of lease

 It is no longer possible to refer the matter to the judge.

-If the disagreement persists despite the intervention of the CDC and until lease term, the lease is then renewed to the previous rent conditions (the amount of which may be revised).
+If the disagreement persists despite the CDC's intervention and until the term of the lease, the lease is then extended to the previous conditions of rent (the amount of which may be revised).

 Who can help me?